DreamConsumerist/Cabin-Between-Rivers-Webpage/README.md

   server-enforced holds and a DB-level overlap constraint that makes double-booking impossible.
 - **Payments** — Stripe embedded Checkout, confirmed via a signature-verified, idempotent webhook (never the browser redirect).
+- **iCal sync** — imports Airbnb/Vrbo `.ics` blocks so site availability reflects bookings made elsewhere, and exports the site's own reservations as a token-gated `.ics` feed for Airbnb/Vrbo to import back, closing the loop in both directions.
+Runs on save, on demand, and every 30 minutes via a scheduled function.
+If the two sides still disagree (e.g. an external block overlapping an active reservation, or a payment confirming into dates rebooked in the meantime), it's logged as a double-booking conflict and emailed to the admin.
-- **Admin panel** (`/admin`, password-gated) — manage the About-page photo gallery (upload, caption, reorder, delete) and pricing/min-nights settings without a redeploy.
+- **Admin panel** (`/admin`, password-gated) — manage bookings (guest info, cancel/refund, uploaded photo ID, a month-at-a-glance calendar), resolve flagged double-booking conflicts, the About-page photo gallery (upload, caption, reorder, delete), pricing/min-nights/iCal settings, and the Terms & Conditions text — all without a redeploy.
 - **Database** — Postgres (Netlify DB / Neon) via Drizzle ORM, migrated with Drizzle Kit and Netlify's migration tracker.

-Not yet built: iCal import/export sync with Airbnb and Vrbo (the one remaining phase from the original plan — see `SETUP.md`).
+Known gaps: no guest-facing email yet (booking receipt, admin new-booking alert) — the double-booking conflict alert above is the only transactional email currently wired up.
+See `SETUP.md`'s "Known issues / TODO" for this and other open items.

 ## Stack